MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/help/custom-help-overview.md

 - Your content is indexed by a search service
 - Both website and search service are connected to the Help pane

-You can see an example of how to get these pieces in place in [Example of Deploying Custom Help on Azure](walkthrough-help-azure.md).
+You can see an example of how to get these pieces in place in [Deploying custom help to Azure](walkthrough-help-azure.md).

 > [!TIP]
 > We recommend that you deploy your Help content to an Azure web app.
 For more information, see [Deploying custom help sites](custom-help-websites.md).